s-macke/Abstruse-Goose-Archive/README.md

 # Abstruse-Goose

-In 2023 the [Abstruse Goose](https://abstrusegoose.com/) website went offline.
+In 2023 the awesome website [Abstruse Goose](https://abstrusegoose.com/) went offline.
-It hosted at the end 512 comics.
+It hosted at the end around 520 comics.

 This repository contains a mirror of the comics that were available on the website around the time of the shutdown.